DanWlker/toolbox.nvim/README.md

 ## Advanced

-For advanced users, toolbox contains a lower level function call `show_picker_custom`, that provides more control towards filtering (and sorting possibly in future).
+1. For advanced users, toolbox contains a lower level function call `show_picker_custom`, that provides more control towards filtering and sorting.
    `show_picker_custom` does not require you to use tags for filtering, you can filter by anything you want.
-Advanced examples are below

-### Examples

 <details><summary>Filter commands by current filetype</summary>